ZpokenWeb3/mpc-tss-lib/README.md

 [6]: https://goreportcard.com/report/github.com/bnb-chain/tss-lib

 Permissively MIT Licensed.
-Zpoken has used the initial implementation from BNB Chain (forked) as a foundation.
-Our goal is to build upon this base to create a more advanced library, to extend the needs of modern blockchain applications and gross MPC(Multi party computation community).

 Zpoken has used the initial implementation from **BNB Chain** (forked) as a foundation.
 Our goal is to build upon this base to create a more advanced library that meets the needs of modern blockchain applications and fosters the growth of the **MPC (Multi-Party Computation) community**.